cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 ##### `"sridIn"`
 If the input dataset does not have an SRID/CRS/SRS specified then it can be specified as the value for the `"sridIn"` key.
-The SRS needs to include the authority as well as the ID, for example `EPSG:4296` rather than just `4296`.
+The SRS needs to include the authority as well as the ID, for example `"EPSG:4296"` rather than just `4296` or `"4296"`.
 This sets the value of the [`-a_srs`](https://gdal.org/programs/ogr2ogr.html#cmdoption-ogr2ogr-a_srs) argument passed to `ogr2ogr`.

 ##### `"sridOut"`
 If you want to reproject the coordinates the target SRID/CRS/SRS can be set as the value for the `"sridOut"` key.
-The SRS needs to include the authority as well as the ID, for example `EPSG:4296` rather than just `4296`.
+The SRS needs to include the authority as well as the ID, for example `"EPSG:4296"` rather than just `4296` or `"4296"`.
 This sets the value of the [`-t_srs`](https://gdal.org/programs/ogr2ogr.html#cmdoption-ogr2ogr-t_srs) argument passed to `ogr2ogr`.
 It also means any value specified for `"sridIn"` is passed as the value of the [`-s_srs`](https://gdal.org/programs/ogr2ogr.html#cmdoption-ogr2ogr-s_srs) argument, rather than `-a_srs`.